 Discount Rate Modelling

-The intrinsic value of a business, under the Discounted Cash Flow Method,is simply a function of:
+The intrinsic value of a business, using the Discounted Cash Flow Method, is simply a function of two components:

-The International Valuation Standards refer to the following as common methods for developing an appropriate discount rate (IVS 103, paragraph 20.31):
+The International Valuation Standards refer to the following four common methods for developing an appropriate discount rate (IVS 103, paragraph 20.31):

-At Lotus Amity we often use an extension of the CAPM to estimate a cost of equity (the return required by shareholders).
-We then use the WACC (which includes the return to debt holders) to calculate the discount rate applicable for the entire business.
+At Lotus Amity we often use an extension of the Capital Asset Price Model to estimate a cost of equity.
+The cost of equity is the return required by shareholders.

 Return on equity calculation

-Modern Portfolio Theory (MPT) assumes that investors are risk averse.
-Investors will only accept increased risk in an investment portfolio if compensated by higher returns.
+According to Modern Portfolio Theory (MPT), investors are assumed to be risk averse.
+Investors will only accept increased risk in an investment portfolio if they are compensated by higher returns.

-MPT is an extension of diversification.
-Investors can reduce overall risk by investing in a variety, a portfolio, of different assets.
-Consequently, according to MPT, the risk and return of an asset should not be assessed by itself but by how it contributes to the overall risk of the portfolio.
+Modern Portfolio Theory is an extension of the theory of diversification.
+According to the theory, investors can reduce overall risk by investing in a variety, a portfolio, of different assets.
+Consequently, according to Modern Portfolio Theory, the risk and return of an asset should not be assessed by itself but by how the asset contributes to the overall risk of the portfolio.

-CAPM is based on MPT.
-CAPM describes the relationship between the expected return and risk of investing in an asset.
-It estimates the expected return as equal to the risk-free return plus a risk premium.
+The Capital Asset Price Model is based on Modern Portfolio Theory.
+The model describes the relationship between an expected investors return and the risk of investing in an asset.
+The model estimates the expected returns required by an investor as equal to a risk-free rate plus a market risk premium, see the formula below.

 CAPM formula